PundiAI/fx-docs/resourcess/f-x-cored-commands-documentation.md

 #### Set up a Validator

-Please refer to the [Validator Setup](../validators/validator-setup.md) section for a more complete guide on how to set up a validator-candidate.
+Please refer to the [Validator Setup](../validators/validator-setup.md) section for a more complete guide on how to set up a validator.

 #### Delegate to a Validator